The bioinformatics app: Powerful and Easy-to-use.

 OUTPUTS (Target Formats)

-Outputs can be produced using any reference genome of your choice from hg2 through GRCh38.p12.
+Outputs can be produced using any reference genome of your choice from GRCh37 through GRCh38 (including the latest patch releases).

 - VCF with reference SNP IDs (rs<number>) added